Effects of noise on performance of Bernstein-Vazirani algorithm: Impact of disorder on the success probability

-In Fig. \ref{fig:circular-fit}, we plot the disorder averaged probability, $Q_D$, of successfully guessing the string for discrete disordered BV algorithm, with respect to scaled disorder strength, $\Bar{\sigma}_D$, considering strings of different lengths.
-We also plot the disorder averaged probability corresponding to the disordered classical algorithm, $C_D=(1-m_D)/2^{n-1}=(1-\Bar{\sigma}_D)/2^{n-1}$ with respect to the same.
-For one bit noiseless case, the quantum and classical probabilities are the same, that is the secret string can be perfectly determined.
-Among all the considered type of disorders, only in case of this discrete disorder, we see classical algorithm outperforms the quantum one for at least $n<10$ when the strength of the disorder is much higher.
-For weak or moderate disorders, quantum version is still more beneficial than classical algorithm.
+In Fig. \ref{fig:circular-fit}, we plot the disorder-averaged probability, $Q_D$, of successfully guessing the string in a single query for discrete disordered BV algorithm, with respect to scaled disorder strength, $\Bar{\sigma}_D$, considering strings of different lengths.
+We also plot the disorder-averaged probability corresponding to the disordered classical algorithm, $C_D=(1-m_D)/2^{n-1}=(1-\Bar{\sigma}_D)/2^{n-1}$ for discrete disorder with respect to the same in Fig. \ref{fig:circular-fit}.
+For one bit noiseless case, the quantum and classical probabilities are the same, that is the secret string can be perfectly determined in both of the cases.
+Among all the considered types of disorders, only in the case of this discrete disorder, we see that the classical algorithm significantly outperforms the quantum one for at least $n=1$ and 2 when the strength of the disorder is much higher.
+We can notice from Fig. \ref{fig:circular-fit}, the quantum version is still more beneficial than the classical algorithm for weak or moderate disorders.
+In Sec.~\ref{al}, we will see that the difference between the capabilities of quantum and classical algorithms almost reduces to zero for all disorder strengths when the size of the secret string in hand is very large.
 For larger values of $n$, say $n=10$, the classical success probability becomes almost zero for all disorder strengths whereas $Q_D$ is still non-zero for weak disorder strengths.
 The nature of $Q_D$ shows a concave to convex transition with respect to disorder strength, $\sigma_{QU}$.
-Similar to the case of spherical Gaussian disorder, we fit the profile of the curves, shown in Fig. \ref{fig:uniform-fit}, using a function given by
+Similar to the case of spherical Gaussian disorder, we fit the profile of the curves, shown in Fig. \ref{fig:circular-fit}, using a function given by

-The values of the fitting parameters, $a_D$, $b_D$, $c_D$ and $d_D$ are provided in Appendix B.
+The values of the fitting parameters, $a_D$, $b_D$, $c_D$ and $e_D$ are provided in Appendix B.